gp-rank13/gp-multiline-caption/README.md

 Download the extension (library) files for either MacOS or Windows from the [Releases](https://github.com/gp-rank13/gp-multiline-caption/releases) page.

-Mac users will need to move the _libMultilineCaption.dylib_ file into this folder and then restart Gig Performer:
+Mac users will need to move the _libMultilineCaptions.dylib_ file into this folder and then restart Gig Performer:
 ```
 /Users/Shared/Gig Performer/Extensions
 ```
 Mac users will also need to authorize the extension via _System Settings > _Privacy & Security_.
 Scroll down until you locate an entry that references the extension.
 Allow it to be loaded and then restart Gig Performer.

-Windows users will need to move the _MultilineCaption.dll_ file into this folder and then restart Gig Performer:
+Windows users will need to move the _MultilineCaptions.dll_ file into this folder and then restart Gig Performer:
 ```
 C:\Users\Public\Documents\Gig Performer\Extensions
 ```